-Drip irrigation system was installed and the irrigation was given once in every three days during summer/non rainy days for first six months and in later stages it was irrigated for twice/week.
+Drip irrigation system was installed and the irrigation was given once in every three days-during summer/non rainy days for first six months and in later stages it was irrigated for twice/week.
 The discharge rate of drippers was 4.0 liters/hour for one hour/day.
 The timber tree species planted under drip irrigation was Neolamarckia cadamba, Acrocarpus fraxinifolius and Dalbergia sissoo.
-The following biometric observations were recorded at Intial, 3 MAP, 6 MAP, 9 MAP and 12 MAP in tree seedlings was calculated by using the parameters below.
+The following biometric characteristics were measured at Initial, 3 months after planting (MAP), 3 MAP, 6 MAP, 9 MAP and 12 MAP in tree seedlings as given below.